zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 Meta-CL and CL algorithms should be able to handle extended data streams that are significantly longer than those found in traditional deep-learning scenarios.

 The purpose of this blog is to compare the meta-CL algorithms GeMCL and OML to the CL algorithm REMIND <d-cite key="vedaldi_remind_2020"></d-cite> and the Offline approach on the CASIA Chinese Handwriting Database (CASIA) <d-cite key="liu_casia_2011"></d-cite> on 1,000-way-10-shot classification tasks.
 Furthermore, since OML and GeMCL are meta-learning algorithms, they should be able to generalise to other datasets.
-We also aim to train OML and GeMCL on the CASIA dataset and see if they generalise to the Omniglot dataset <d-cite key="lake_human-level_2015"></d-cite> on 1,000-way-10-shot classification tasks as well.
+We also aim to test this by training OML and GeMCL on the CASIA dataset and see if they generalise to the Omniglot dataset <d-cite key="lake_human-level_2015"></d-cite> on 1,000-way-10-shot classification tasks.

 We aim to see whether there are any benefits to using meta-learning approaches or whether one should simply stick to standard CL methods at scale.
 The roadmap to our destination is as follows: we first begin by explaining what CL is and introduce the REMIND algorithm, which has been shown to be computationally efficient compared to other CL algorithms <d-cite key="harun_how_2023"></d-cite>.
 Our next stop covers meta-learning and the meta-CL algorithms: OML and GeMCL.
 Following that, we conduct experiments on the 1,000-way-10-shot tasks and present our findings and thoughts.